COVID-19 Laws: Examining the legal implications on the maxim generalia specialibus non derogant

 One of the earliest applications to the Maxim can be traced back to the Court of Appeal case of Chan Tai Tai & Anor v Official Assignee, FM.
 The Court of Appeal made an observation that “…[i]t is an established principle that unless it is specifically so provided by law, a general provision does not impliedly override a special provision.”

-From then onwards, the courts are likely to apply the Maxim to reconcile conflicting statutes.
+From then onwards, the courts were more likely to apply the Maxim to reconcile conflicting statutes.
 The trend of applying the Maxim can be seen in other notable cases below:

 (a) Rengasamy Pillai v Comptroller of Income Tax